giavinh79/Plop/README.md

 **Coding styles** enforced by Prettier config (found in `.prettierrc` files in root folders).

-**Naming scheme:** Camel case for JS functions/variables, hyphen delimiters for URLs, server endpoints, and CSS class selectors, and finally snake case for DB column and table names (there may be code discrepancies in which I hope to fix sometime)
+**Naming scheme:** Camel case for JS functions/variables, hyphen delimiters for URLs, server endpoints, and CSS class selectors, and finally snake case for DB column and table names (there may be code discrepancies in which I hope to fix sometime).